telerik/reporting-docs/knowledge-base/webforms-reports-do-not-display-changes-in-events.md

 		</tr>
 		<tr>
 			<td>Version</td>
-			<td>Q2 2012 and newer</td>
+			<td>Q2 2012 and later</td>
 		</tr>
 	        <tr>
 			<td>Report Viewers</td>
-			<td>WinForms, WPF, ASP.NET</td>
+			<td>Legacy ASP.NET WebForms Viewer</td>
 		</tr>
 	</tbody>
 </table>

 ## Description

+>The described scenario and suggested solution relate to the legacy ASP.NET WebForms ReportViewer.
+It is recommended that you migrate to the [HTML5 ReportViewer]({%slug telerikreporting/using-reports-in-applications/display-reports-in-applications/web-application/html5-asp.net-web-forms-report-viewer/overview%}).

-The ASP.NET WebForms ReportViewer report does not display data or changes that are made in the events.
+The legacy ASP.NET WebForms ReportViewer report does not display data or changes that are made in the events.

 ## Cause

-The old ASP.NET WebForms ReportViewer depends on the ASP.NET Session.
+The legacy ASP.NET WebForms ReportViewer depends on the ASP.NET Session.

 ## Solution